-- o remoteness category 1: inner regional, outer regional, remote - o remoteness category 2: very remote.
+- remoteness category 1: inner regional, outer regional, remote - remoteness category 2: very remote.

-A remoteness adjustment of 44.1 per cent is applied to the fixed component of very remote hospitals.
+A remoteness adjustment of 48.3 per cent is applied to the fixed component of very remote hospitals.

-8.2.
-Analysis of costs
+8.2 Analysis of costs

-The methodology for NEC22 has been maintained since the data preparation process was updated in NEC17 in line with an update to the national public hospital establishment database (NPHED) in 2014-15.
+The methodology for NEC23 has been maintained since the data preparation process was updated in NEC17 in line with an update to the national public hospital establishment database (NPHED) in 2014-15.
 There was another update to the NPHED in 2018-19, which is discussed further in Section 8.2.3.
 The data preparation process involves:

-- Extraction of activity data from the IHPA ABF DSS for each block-funded hospital and conversion of that data into in-scope NWAUs. - Extraction of in-scope establishment expenditure data from the NPHED.
+- Extraction of activity data from the IHACPA ABF DSS for each block-funded hospital and conversion of that data into in-scope NWAUs. - Extraction of in-scope establishment expenditure data from the NPHED.

-The establishment data required to populate the 2019-20 cost model table are:
+The establishment data required to populate the 2020-21 cost model table are:

-- Total in-scope NWAU per annum for 2019-20. - Total in-scope expenditure in 2019-20.
+- Total in-scope NWAU per annum for 2020-21. - Total in-scope expenditure in 2020-21.

-In line with the NEC21 model, the NEC22 model uses a single year of activity data only.
+In line with the NEC22 model, the NEC23 model uses a single year of activity data only.
 This has been done to provide greater model responsiveness and remove the memory effect of a rolling three-year average used in models prior to NEC20.